 The 2014 Wine Bloggers Conference will take place July 11-13 in Buellton, Santa Barbara County, California.
-Approximately 400 citizen wine bloggers, industry bloggers, and other wine and social media professionals will gather from throughout the world to meet, learn, and share at this, the seventh annual conference and the first one to return to California since the initial conferences in 2008 and 2009.
+Up to 400 citizen wine bloggers, industry bloggers, and other wine and social media professionals will gather from throughout the world to meet, learn, and share at this, the seventh annual conference and the first one to return to California since the initial conferences in 2008 and 2009.

 About Santa Barbara County

 “No viticultural region in America has demonstrated as much progress in quality and potential for greatness … as the Santa Barbara region.”
 Robert Parker Jr.